 That means that Mailfence is also not able to read your emails.
-The extra features within its dashboard provide a calendar, cloud storage and collaboration opportunities (to improve Mailfence’s privacy and security systems).
+The extra features within its dashboard provide a calendar, cloud storage, and collaboration opportunities (to improve Mailfence’s privacy and security systems).

 The pricing strategy of Mailfence is relatively cheap, and you get pretty good perks for your money.
-For example, for only €2.50 a month, you get 5GB storage space and up to 20 email aliases.
+For example, for only €2.50 a month, you get 5GB of storage space and up to 20 email aliases.

 For more information, visit Mailfence’s website.